apache/geode/Building-and-Running-Geode-from-Source.md

-Geode is built using the standard gradle lifecycle model.
+Geode is built using the standard Gradle lifecycle model.
 To build Geode, invoke

     ./gradlew build